Workers' Party (Ireland)

-The Workers' Party (Páirtí na nOibrithe) is a Marxist–Leninist political party active in both the Republic of Ireland and Northern Ireland.
+The Workers' Party (Páirtí na nOibrithe) is an Irish republican, Marxist–Leninist communist party active in both the Republic of Ireland and Northern Ireland.

-It arose as the original Sinn Féin organisation founded in 1905 by Arthur Griffith, but took its current form in 1970 following a division within the party, in which it was the larger faction.
-This majority group continued under the same leadership as Sinn Féin (Gardiner Place) or Official Sinn Féin.
-The party name was changed to Sinn Féin – The Workers' Party in 1977 and then to the Workers' Party in 1982.
-(The breakaway group became known as "Sinn Féin (Kevin Street)" or "Provisional Sinn Féin", giving rise to the contemporary party known as Sinn Féin).
+The party formerly asserted a claim of direct descent from the original Sinn Féin organisation founded in 1905 by Arthur Griffith.
+It took its current form in 1970 following a division within Sinn Féin, in which the majority faction followed the leadership in a Marxist direction.
+It was known as Sinn Féin (Gardiner Place) or Official Sinn Féin, to distinguish it from the minority faction of "Sinn Féin (Kevin Street)" or "Provisional Sinn Féin".
+It changed its name from Sinn Féin to Sinn Féin The Workers' Party in 1977 and then to the Workers' Party in 1982.
+In that time, Provisional Sinn Féin came to be known simply as Sinn Féin.
+Both groups were tied to corresponding paramilitary groups, with Official Sinn Féin tied to the Official Irish Republican Army.

-Throughout its history, the party has been closely associated with the Official Irish Republican Army.
-Notable organisations that derived from it include Democratic Left and the Irish Republican Socialist Party.
+By the late 1980s, the party had broken through electorally in the Republic of Ireland and at its peak it elected 7 TDs at the 1989 general election and 21 councillors at the 1991 local elections.
+However, following the fall of the Berlin Wall and collapse of the Soviet Union in the early 1990s, almost all the party's elected members broke away and formed Democratic Left in 1992.
+Since 1992 the party has existed as a microparty.
+A 2021 split in the party left the party's status disputed.

 Name

-In the early to mid-1970s, Official Sinn Féin was sometimes called Sinn Féin (Gardiner Place) to distinguish it from the rival offshoot Provisional Sinn Féin, or Sinn Féin (Kevin Street).
+In 1971, it registered to contest Dáil and local elections in the Republic of Ireland under the name Sinn Féin.
+From the early to mid-1970s, it was known as Official Sinn Féin or Sinn Féin (Gardiner Place) to distinguish it from the rival offshoot Provisional Sinn Féin, or Sinn Féin (Kevin Street).
 Gardiner Place had symbolic power as the headquarters of Sinn Féin for decades before the 1970 split.

 At its Ardfheis in January 1977, Official Sinn Féin renamed itself Sinn Féin – The Workers' Party.
 Its first seats in Dáil Éireann were won under this new name.
 A motion at the 1979 Ardfheis to remove the Sinn Féin prefix from the party name was narrowly defeated.
-This change finally came about three years later.
+This change would come about three years later.

 In Northern Ireland, Sinn Féin was organised under the name Republican Clubs to avoid a ban on Sinn Féin candidates (introduced in 1964 under Northern Ireland's Emergency Powers Act).
 The Officials continued to use this name after 1970, and later used the name Workers' Party Republican Clubs.
 In 1982, both the northern and southern sections of the party became The Workers' Party.

 The Workers' Party is sometimes referred to as the "Sticks" or "Stickies" because in the 1970s it used adhesive stickers for the Easter Lily emblem in its 1916 commemorations, whereas Provisional Sinn Féin used a pin for theirs.